elliotchance/ok/README.md

 When printing numbers the precision is preserved.
 So `1.300` will also display as `1.300`.

+Number have the value of a negative zero (`-0`).
+This is always normalised as `0`.

+Divide and remainder with a denominator of zero (ie. division by zero) will raise an error.

 ### Strings

 Strings can be any length (including zero) and must be wrapped in double-quotes